Some general advice about Wills

 - Never be tempted to have a go at making your own Will.
 Even if you don't use Xpress, please use a professional Will writer.
 For the sake of only a few hundred pounds each, you can save (or lose) your children thousands.
 There are endless legal technicalities involved in preparing a Will.
 The slightest error can result in the Will being made invalid, or not achieving the intentions you desired.

 - Don't join the 75% of adults in the UK who have never made a Will.
-If you've read up to this point, you've no excuse any more!!!
+If you've read up to this point, you've really no excuse any more!!!

 - You must always have two independent witnesses or the Will is invalid.